Skip to content

 Method 3: Using the += Operator

 The += operator creates a new string and assigns it back to the variable.
-If you want to append a new string, you can do like s += “new part”.
+If you want to append a new string, you can do so like s += “new part”.

 Using the += Operator to append a string